Uniform Mixing on Cayley Graphs: Quotient Graphs with One Generator

 For a quotient graph $H(d,q)/\Gamma$, the entries of its transition matrix are block sums of the transition matrix of $H(d,q)$.
 As functions of the time $t$, these block sums can be greatly simplified if we plug in the time $\tau_q$ when $H(d,q)$ admits uniform mixing.
 Thus, at the specific time $\tau_q$, whether uniform mixing occurs on $H(d,q)/\Gamma$ is fully determined by the weight distributions of the cosets of $\Gamma$.
 For details see Mullin's Ph.D. thesis \cite[Ch 8]{Mullin2013}.

-In this section we characterize quotients $H(d,q)/\grp{a}$ that admit uniform mixing at time $\tau_q$, where the submodule is generated by one element $a$ with Hamming weight $\wt(a)$ at least three.
+The \textsl{Hamming weight} $\wt(a)$ of an element $a$ in $\ints_q^d$ is the number of non-zero entries of $a$.
+In this section, we characterize quotients $H(d,q)/\grp{a}$ that admit uniform mixing at time $\tau_q$, where the submodule is generated by one element $a$ with Hamming weight $\wt(a)$ at least three.
 As a special case, the ``folded" Hamming graphs $H(d,q)/\grp{\one}$ have been studied in \cite{Mullin2013}.
 In general, Theorem \ref{cnset} gives the matrix $Q$ representing the connection set of $H(d,q)/\grp{a}$.
 By row reduction, column permutation, and column scaling of $Q$, it is not hard to see that $H(d,q)/\grp{a}$ is a Cartesian product of a Hamming graph and a folded Hamming graph.
 Combining this observation and the results on the folded Hamming graphs, we give the following characterization.